Nycander/JaxRs2Retrofit/README.md

 ### Using the gradle plugin

-In order to create a new gradle task that will generate the Retrofit interfaces reference JaxRs2Retrofit in the buildscript section
+In order to create a new gradle task that will generate Retrofit interfaces you must first include JaxRs2Retrofit in the buildscript section

 ```